Hits since 2023-09-15 14:33:06:

 tries, and I was using an incorrect procedure.
 As a result you

-might have gotten a half-baked tarball if you downloaded it before
+might have gotten a half-baked archive if you downloaded it before

 230920 at 2:00AM PDT.
 Sorry about that.
 I need to